MetanoKid/coding-scars/_drafts/memory-manager-1.md

 As we can see, there's some memory left unchanged with the `0xCD` value: the one used to pad members. `0x00 == 0`, which is our `false` value for the `m_isInUse` member. `0x30 == 48`, which is the correct number of free bytes we have in our memory (remember we have a total of 64 bytes and the chunk is 16 bytes).
 Both `m_previous` and `m_next` point to `nullptr`, which is `0x0000000`.

 Finally, there's something else worth mentioning about the dump: the machine it was executed uses [little endian](https://en.wikipedia.org/wiki/Endianness) ordering.
 If we were to represent `48` in hexadecimal with 4 bytes we'd use `0x0000030`.
 However, we can see it's stored as `30:00:00:00`!
 In little endian architectures, the least significant byte is written first and the most significant one is written last.
 That's why we see it _flipped_ in memory.

+I guess that's all for this entry in the series!
+I hope you're enjoying it!
+In the next post we'll start manipulating the chunks in our memory.

+Thanks for reading!